jrolfe426/confluent-self-managed-connect/README.md

 2. To install, enter the following from your Connect VM:
   - sudo confluent-hub install mongodb/kafka-connect-mongodb:1.11.0
 3. Select the directory/path you wish to install the connector
-4. Select which worker configs
+4. Select which worker configs the connector will be installed to and accept the licence terms.
+5. Navigate to /usr/share/confluent-hub-components/mongodb-kafka-connect-mongodb/etc to view/access the property files for configuration.